MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access.md

 ## Diagnosing issues with Guest Access

-To troubleshoot issues with inviting guest users in Teams, administrators can run a diagnostic tool in the Microsoft 365 admin center to validate that guest access is correctly configured for use in Teams.
+To troubleshoot issues with inviting guests in Teams, administrators can run a diagnostic tool in the Microsoft 365 admin center to validate that guest access is correctly configured for use in Teams.

 1. Select **Run Tests** below to populate the diagnostic in the Microsoft 365 admin center.

    > [!div class="nextstepaction"]
    > [Run Tests: Teams Guest Access](https://aka.ms/TeamsGuestAccessDiag)

-2. The test result tell you if the tenant is configured correctly for guest access.
+2. The test results tell you if the tenant is configured correctly for guest access.
 If the tenant isn't configured correctly, the diagnostic provides information on what steps to take to address issues with the configuration.

 ## Tracking guests in your organization